 Thank you for the e-mails concerning my status and I can assure you I am alive and marginally well.
 I did have my doubts though and was so concerned this morning when I drifted into consciousness I asked Hot Dog Dude if he could place a mirror in front of my mouth just to be sure.

 He wasn't in the mood to humor me, like I was totally in the mood to humor him today when he requested I redo the same invoices I've done three times in a row now.
+Oh how far we fall some days.
+Some days just call for comfort in the way of a hot cheesy, casserole.

-Italian Macaroni and Cheese (for the record there is absolutely nothing Italian about this, but my cousin calls it that and I think that is sweet)
+Italian Macaroni and Cheese (For the record there is absolutely nothing Italian about this, but my cousin calls it that and I think that is sweet.)

 1 pound dried rigatoni noodles